Laura Ikeji: Incomplete

 On 4 July 2018, Ikeji launched her perfume fragrance Incomplete, which was sold out before the release date after she announced the pre-order sales.

 Personal life

 Ikeji is married to Christopher Kanu.
 The couple had their court wedding on 19 January 2017, in Lagos State, Nigeria.
 Their traditional marriage was held in her hometown in Nkwerre LGA, Imo state on 28 January 2017.
 In July 2017, the couple welcomed their first child together, Ryan Kanu, in Texas, United States of America.

 On 15 March 2018, she celebrated her birthday with a brand new Mercedes-Benz.

+Career and Interests

+In addition to her successful career in fashion and social media, Laura Ikeji has expressed a passion for interior design.
+In 2024, she visited Mayluv World, a luxury home decor showroom in Lagos, where she highlighted her love for elegant and functional home furnishings.
+The visit was documented on her social media platforms, showcasing her enthusiasm for the quality and craftsmanship of the products available there.

 Honours

-The ECOWAS Female Parliamentarians Association (ECOFEPA) on Monday, May 21, 2018 in Abuja, honour Nigeria's vice president, Professor Yemi Osinbajo, business magnate, Alhaji Aliko Dangote alongside Davido, Don Jazzy, Ikeji and others.
+The ECOWAS Female Parliamentarians Association (ECOFEPA) on Monday, May 21, 2018, in Abuja, honour Nigeria's vice president, Professor Yemi Osinbajo, business magnate, Alhaji Aliko Dangote alongside Davido, Don Jazzy, Ikeji and others.